 3000 bull hides are used every week in Bentley's Leather Workshop.
 Hides are sourced from Northern Europe, where the temperate climate and lack of barbed wire fencing means the hides are mostly free from the imperfections caused by scratches and biting insects.
 Nonetheless, each hide is checked and marked by hand and eye before being precision cut.
 Of the 400 hours it takes to build a Mulsanne, around 150 are dedicated to creating the sumptuous leather interior - before additional options are considered.
 Stitched, shaped and finished entirely by hand, the completed seats, doors and other leather accoutrements rival the quality of the finest furniture - the contrast stitching alone takes anywhere between 20 and 40 hours to complete.
 A Bentley craftsperson would be able to correctly identify whether the cross stitching inside a Bentley is their work by the stitching alone - to check you could find their initials etched onto the inside of the upholstery - a mark of accountability and pride that is consistent throughout the build process.

-Inside the main assembly hall operate two lines, one for the Mulsanne and one for Continental and Flying Spur models.
+Inside the main assembly hall operate two lines, one for the Bentayga and one for Continental and Flying Spur models.
+The flagship Mulsanne is hand built in a separate assembly area.
 Here is where every aspect of the car comes together.
 Wiring looms must be connected - in the case of the Mulsanne it is two miles long and weighs 50 kilos - dashboards must be fitted; engines married; the iconic matrix grill united with the front fenders; wheels attached; windscreens bonded; and seats inserted - all by the 702 Bentley employees who work in main assembly.
 When all of these elements and more have come together by hand each car is checked by eye for quality against a 500-650 point checklist.
 Not all checks can take place while the car is stationary, so each undergoes a four-mile drive on a rolling road, and 14 miles on the Cheshire roads around the factory, when specialists listen and feel for sounds and vibrations to ensure the character is absolutely right.
 To ensure the car is completely water-tight, each car is sprayed with 1,820 litres of water tinted with a trace of UV dye in a process referred to as the "monsoon test", before it is thoroughly checked under UV light.
 Finally each car is valeted and checked a final time under a light tunnel before it can be signed off for the customer.

 Bentley's Pyms Lane factory has a rich history of engine production, producing around 26 thousand Merlin Engines between 1938 and 1945.
 The legacy is continued today as Bentley's position as the world's largest producer of the W12 engine is reinforced by its establishment as the centre of excellence for the Volkswagen Group for all W12 engine production from the end of 2014.
 The heart of each Bentley is the engine, and each one is handcrafted.
 Every single component of the 6¾-litre twin-turbo V8 and 6-litre W12 is selected and installed by hand by a small team of dedicated engine technicians.
 The key internal components are individually chosen to form a matching, balanced set so that the engine runs perfectly smoothly - a skill that takes years to perfect.
 Once completed, and after a thorough suite of testing, the engine is signed-off by one of Bentley's engine specialists.